codsen/codsen/packages/string-split-by-whitespace/readme.md

 API is simple: `string` in, `array` out.

-If input is non-string-type, it will be returned back, bypassing the operations.
+If input is non-string-type, it will be returned back, bypassing all the operations.

 ## Contributing